manoharrshetty/employee/readme.md

 security(authentication,authorization,wire level encryption) ,logging,transaction management,health and performance
 monitoring,caching etc. are completely handled by framework with little or no code.

+# Business / Domain specific code.
+Extensive use of generics helped in reuse of code,ensuring type safety and improve code readability

 # Application Security
 In the REST API I have Combined Spring Security  and HTTPS End-to-End Security: Spring Security handles